tarathep/cicd-github-action-lab/cd/lab1.md

     - Azure Key Vault (if any)
     - Azure Application Insights (if any)

 ## 1. Create new Repository on GitHub

 On GitHub <i>https://github.com/{username}</i> create new Repository named ```<username>-pipeline```

-on the top right click New repository tab
+on the top right and `click New repository` tab

 <img src="../src/new-repo-on-profile.png">

-on page Create new repository selects in below
+On this page Create new repository selects in below

-- Owner : `Username`
+- Owner: `Username`
-- Repository name : `<username>-pipeline`
+- Repository name: `<username>-pipeline`
 - Description: Optional
 - Public
 - Initialze this repository with
     - Add a README.md file

-init branch select main to default.
+Init branch select main to default.

 <img src="../src/create-new-repo-cd.png">